A Deep Dive into Compile-Time Fibonacci Calculation

 {

-// Since C++14, constexpr functions can contain much more logic,
+// Since C++14, constexpr function bodies may contain richer control logic,

 if (n == 1 || n == 2)